vanessabrazuna/starbucks/README.md

 # Starbucks

-Projeto clone de um site responsivo com layouts flexiveis de acordo com o dispositivo acessado.
-Sendo ele smartphone, tablet ou desktop.
+Clone project of a responsive website with flexible layouts according to the device accessed.
+Whether it's smartphone, tablet or desktop.

 ## Resources